Vocation: Catholicism

 In the Catholic Church, a candidate to the diaconate and priesthood is referred to as being called to this service in the Church.
 The term is also used for those in consecrated life.
+Priests, deacons, religious and lay people all have "vocations".

 Evangelical Lutheranism

 Östanbäck Monastery is an Evangelical Lutheran monastery in the Benedictine tradition.
 Mass is offered daily, and the Divine Office is prayed by monks seven times a day.

-In Evangelical Lutheranism, the discernment of an individual's vocation or calling includes categories of priesthood, religious life, as well as to "all our duties and responsibilities."
+In Evangelical Lutheranism, the discernment of an individual's vocation or calling includes categories of priesthood, religious life, as well as to "all our duties and responsibilities".
 For those who possess a call from God to serve the Church as a priest, "it is a vocation that requires a genuine faith commitment with serious implications for how the priest lives her or his life."
 Those Evangelical-Lutherans desiring religious life may become a religious brother or religious sister, or they may become a monk or a nun (residing in a monastery or convent); solemn vows of poverty, chasity, and obedience are taken (cf. Daughters of Mary and The Congregation of the Servants of Christ).